 The trip is physically demanding but requires no technical experience.
 Porters and pack animals carry the majority of your gear.
 The trek is steep in parts but we generally travel unhurried.
 Pack weight is around 15 pounds.
 See our training page.

 Alpine Ascents in India

-All India programs are developed by Gordon Janow our native India expert.
+All India programs are developed by Gordon Janow our in-house India expert.
 We are one of the few agencies to offer a highly supported trek.
 We also access many villages by foot, keeping in line with our desire to offer a unique and remote experience in Ladakh.

 About Your Guides